 Ushers in the main grandstand keep its narrow cross-aisle clear at all times and will generally prevent anyone from trying to sneak into a box seat that's sans a ticket for one.
 They will, however, let you plop down anywhere else in the stadium if you can find an available seat.

-Sections and rows Rows for sections with stadium seats range as follows:
+Sections and rows Rows for sections in the stadium's lower grandstand range as follows:

-Rows for sections with bleacher seats range as follows:
+Rows for sections in the stadium's upper grandstand range as follows:

-Rows I and O are skipped in all applicable sections.
+Rows I and O are skipped in all sections.

-Tickets The first three rows of all 100-level sections are sold as Field Box.
+Tickets The first three rows of sections 100-113 are sold as Field Box.

-Sections 100-102 are sold as Baseline Box (except for the 3 rows of Field Box seats).
+Sections 100-102 are sold as 1st Base Box (except for the 3 rows of Field Box seats).

 Space on the left field lawn is sold as Berm.